DocSpring/docspring-javascript/docs/Client.md

 - **Accept**: application/json

-## createPDFTemplateFromUpload
+## createPdfTemplateFromUpload

-> TemplatePreview createPDFTemplateFromUpload(data)
+> TemplatePreview createPdfTemplateFromUpload(data)

-Create a new PDF template from a cached presign upload
+Create a new PDF template from a cached S3 file upload

+Creates a new PDF template from a file previously uploaded to S3 using a presigned URL.
+This two-step process allows for more reliable large file uploads by first uploading the file to S3, then creating the template using the cached upload ID.

 ### Example